Jossyking99/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content lists of your current working directory
+Display current directory in a long format